tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 ## Quantified Labor & Junk(work)feeds

+## "Pulsating cells of labor" and reconstructing work out of junkfeeds

 Most information-work is feed based now.
 Slack has ushered in a post-email feed-based environment.
 But Slack's collection of feeds are mostly pre-junked.
 They're not yet algorithmic (it's only a matter of time).

 But actually the real terror is in feeds of work scrolling through the gig economy.
 An upworker's dashboard of jobs is a junkfeed in a different way - controlled by algorithms in a differnet way.
 The algorithm dictates which upworker appears in which searches.